davidspiritu/quiz-app/README.md

 ## Development server

-Run `nx serve` for a dev server.
+Run `npx nx serve` or `nx serve` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `nx build` to build the project.
+Run `npx nx build` or `nx build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 It will automatically be a production build.

 ## Running unit tests